 Little Molise is wedged between the Apennines and the Adriatic.
-Webbed by tratturi, the ancient, seasonal trails like wide grass highways used to move livestock between the pastures of Abruzzo and Puglia, the long-ignored region of Italy has a timeless feel.
+Webbed by tratturi, the ancient, seasonal trails used to move livestock between the pastures of Abruzzo and Puglia, the least visited region of Italy has a timeless feel.
 Traditions and handicrafts that have elsewhere died are alive and well in Molise.

 Let's take a look at the map and the top cities for tourists to visit

 The two cities in large type are the provincial capitals of Isernia and Campobasso.
 The region's capital is Campobasso.

 The region, with an area of 4,438 square kilometers, is second smallest in Italy after Aosta.
 It is certainly not flat; the land is composed of 55% mountains and 45% hills until it reaches the sea.

 We'll start with the two provincial capitals.

 Campobasso is known for engraved cutlery and the National School for Carabinieri, Italy's military police force--as well as the views from its perch in the Apennines at 2300 feet.
 The upper part of town is the older part and has a couple of notable Romanesque churches and a castle built in 1450 to top it off.